bloggins/BodyOdor/5.Egg-Hunter-Kolibri/README.md

 https://www.exploit-db.com/exploits/34059

+Reference to CALL ESP - Jumping to shellcode

 https://www.corelan.be/index.php/2009/07/23/writing-buffer-overflow-exploits-a-quick-and-basic-tutorial-part-2/

-Jumping to shellcode CALL ESP

-write-ups for exploiting Kolibri:
+Write-ups for exploiting Kolibri:

 all over the place